willkable/NE155-Final-Proect/README.md

 9. Once all information is entered you may create a Surface/Heat/Side Plot of the Flux Solution.
 You may also export the flux solution to a file you specify under the 'Export Data' button.
 A default 'Out.txt' is already specified.

-The 3 test output files included were create I created with the system conditions in the 'Test_Inputs.txt' file.
+The 3 test output files included were created with the system conditions in the 'Test_Inputs.txt' file.